tanaylab/daf/README.rst

 servers access the same ``daf`` directory, each computing a different independent additional annotation (e.g., one server searching for doublets while another is searching for gene modules), and as long as only one server writes each new "annotation", this should work fine (one can do even better by writing more complex code).
-This is another example of how simple files make it easy to provide functionality which is impossible (or very difficult) to achieve using a complex single-file format such as ``h5ad``.
+This is another example of how simple files make it easy to provide functionality which is very difficult to achieve using a complex single-file format such as ``h5fs``.

 The bottom line is that ``daf`` provides a convenient abstraction layer above any "reasonable" storage format, allowing efficient computation and/or visualization code to naturally access and/or write the data it needs, even for